User Menu

 Comorbidities

 Suggested citation.
 WHO consolidated guidelines on tuberculosis.
-Module 6: tuberculosis and comorbidities.
-Geneva: World Health Organization; 2024.
+Module 6: tuberculosis and comorbidities, second edition.
+Geneva: World Health Organization; 2025.
 Licence: CC BY-NC-SA 3.0 IGO.

 who logo